American Coffee: a drink that has conquered the world

 In the world of coffee, various terminologies can often confuse consumers.
 One of the common sources of confusion concerns the differences between "American coffee" and "American espresso".

-Although the names may suggest a direct link between the two, in reality, there are
+Although the names may suggest a direct link between the two, in reality, there are notable differences between these two drinks which are essentially of extraction.

 American Coffee